 The best time to prepare for a hurricane is before hurricane season begins on June 1.
 Knowing what to do, what to have, and when to take action is your best protection and the first step in creating your family's disaster preparedness plan.
-It is best to create a plan before hurricane season when you have time to plan and consider alternatives.
-If you wait until a hurricane arrives, you will be rushing to prepare your family as well as your home.
+By creating your plan before hurricane seasons arrives, you will have time to plan and consider alternatives to better prepare your family and your home.